amandewatnitrr/docker-tutorial/docker-lesson-6.md

 ## Embedded DNS

 - Container can reach each other using there names.
-- For example, let;s assume a case where we have Web Server and MySQL Database container running on the same note.
+- For example, lets assume a case where we have Web Server and MySQL Database container running on the same note.
 - How can I get my web server to access the database on the database container.

   - One thing we can do is use the Internal IP assigned to mysql container whcih in this case assume to be 172.70.0.3 because that is not very ideal and not guaranted that the container will get the same IP when the system reboots right away.